carologistics/rcll_simulation_webots/README.md

 ## Installation
 ### Installation Premise
-This repository has been tested on [ROS2 Humble] and with webots 2023b.
+This repository has been tested on [ROS2 Humble] and with Webots 2023b.
 It is recommended to use the same versions to avoid any issues;

 These instructions assume that you have already installed ROS2 Humble on your machine.
 If not, please follow the recommended recommended ubuntu installation tutorial;

-Create a ros2 workspace, Once you have created the workspace, clone this repository in the source folder of your workspace.
+Create a ROS2 workspace, Once you have created the workspace, clone this repository in the source folder of your workspace.

 ### Workspace Setup: